-The following programs are supported by the Surfrider Foundation Headquarters.
-If you are interested in becoming involved or heading up a committee, please email Rob at firstname.lastname@example.org.
+The following programs are supported by Surfrider Foundation headquarters.
+If you want to become involved or head up a committee, email Rob at firstname.lastname@example.org.

 Rise Above Plastics